Dancer’s Feet Care: Benefits of Dance Podiatry

 Visiting a podiatrist is an important part of a dancer’s feet care.
 If you are experiencing pain or discomfort, The Foot Practice’s podiatrists will trace the cause of the pain and treat it accordingly.

-For example, one common dance-related condition the podiatrist can treat is metatarsalgia, where you experience pain over the balls of your feet.
+One common dance-related condition the podiatrist can treat is metatarsalgia, where you experience pain over the balls of your feet.
 Repeated high-impact bursts of motion by dancers overloads the metatarsal bones in the forefront of the foot.
-For example, the demi-pointe position for ballerinas puts further stress on the metatarsal region, making metatarsalgia more likely.
+The demi-pointe position for ballerinas puts further stress on the metatarsal region, making metatarsalgia more likely.

 The Foot Practice’s podiatrists can treat metatarsalgia with different treatments, which may include stretching and strengthening exercises to alter pressure and foot landing.
 Shockwave Therapy, a technology that applies sound waves from compressed air to the relevant tissue, can aid in healing and provide immediate pain relief in many cases.